June 22, 2021

-Tips and best practices for hiring new employees to cross-training and retaining valuable staff
+Tips and best practices for hiring new employees and retaining valuable staff.

 A restaurant’s staff is not just a collection of workers, it’s the restaurant’s power source.
 Without productive and empowered employees, a restaurant simply cannot succeed.
 When retained, engaged and well-trained, a restaurant’s staff ensures quality, consistency and a reliable guest experience – delivering delicious dishes and a high level of service time after time.

 Unfortunately, the restaurant industry is facing a crisis of staffing as the world emerges from the impact of the pandemic.
 Many of those who worked in restaurants before 2020 have left the industry for different opportunities, and those who remain are expecting higher wages, benefits and opportunities for growth from their employers.

 Even before the pandemic, restaurants could be notoriously difficult to staff.
 For years, the number of teens seeking work in restaurants has been diminishing, while the overall volatility of the hospitality workforce has resulted in an average tenure of just one month and 27 days.

 To counter this trend, smart restaurateurs focus on effective staffing by proactively hiring and sourcing candidates who are experienced and dependable – which this article will explain how to do step-by-step.

 Additionally, given the industry-wide staffing shortage, restaurants need to be able to make the most of the staff that they have on hand without overwhelming them.
 This article will speak to concrete ways shift managers can keep employees feeling fulfilled and productive, even when the business is short-staffed.